soggybag/js-react-native-q4/README.md

 > Properties : an essential or distinctive attribute or quality of a thing

 Properties configure a component supplying information that can make any instance of a component unqiue.

 > State : the particular condition that someone or something is in at a specific time.

 State holds the condition of a component in time.
 As state changes a component changes.
+Changing the state of a component will cause a component to redraw itself.

 **React Native** is described as:

 > A framework for building native apps using React

 React is a JavaScript framework for creating Native apps.
-It is built on React.
-That is it uses React as an underlying framework.
+It is built on React, it uses React as an underlying framework.
 Even though React Native is written in  JavaScript it still produces native apps.

 ## Why Use React Native?

 The biggest advantage to React Native is the ability to use a single code base to write apps for Android and iOS.
 With smaller apps you should be able to achieve this.
-With larger apps you should still be able to write a majority of your once for both Android and iOS, theough there is likely to be situations where you will need to write some amount of code for specific to each platform.
+With larger apps you should still be able to write a majority of your once for both Android and iOS, though there is likely to be situations where you will need to write some amount of code for specific to each platform.

 ## Does it work on Mac?